-- Spearman's Rho works by ranking the original values from the lowest number to the highest - For this reason, it's sometimes referred to as Spearman's Rank Correlation - Unlike Pearson's Correlation here we don't know if the variables are linearly related as ranking the values hides this relationship - Spearman's correlation detects monotonic relationships.
-A monotonic relationship is one in which, as the size of one variable increases, the other variables also increases, or where the as the size of one variable increases, as the other variable decreases. - Spearman correlations are not affected by outliers but analysts should still consider whether extreme outliers are valid reflections of the population under consideration
+- Spearman's Rho works by ranking the original values from the lowest number to the highest - For this reason, it's sometimes referred to as Spearman's Rank Correlation - Spearman's correlation detects monotonic relationships.
+A monotonic relationship is one in which, as the size of one variable increases, the other variables also increases, or where the as the size of one variable increases, as the other variable decreases. - Spearman correlations are not affected by outliers, but analysts should still consider whether extreme outliers are valid reflections of the population under consideration